Chapter Story – Part Four

 She opened the door.

 “Miss.
 Kettering . . .”
-Officer Rayne’s voice trailed off.
-She looked bad and he could see it.
+Officer Rayne’s said.
+She looked terrible, and he could see it.
 She didn’t care.
 She wasn’t worth caring about anymore, not when she was responsible for Annabelle’s death—her true killer.

 “May I come in, Miss.
 Kettering?”
-Officer Rayne scanned her dorm room from where he stood, his hazel eyes searched for something.
-He flashed a carefree smile, but even through her shroud of hate and unending guilt she saw his worry and concern for her.
+Officer Rayne scanned her dorm room from where he stood, his hazel eyes searching for something.
+He flashed a carefree smile, but even through her shroud of hate and unending guilt, she saw his worry and concern for her.

 She opened the door wider and left him to enter on his own.
 She plopped onto her bed without offering him a seat.

 “What are you doing here?”
 Hetty said.
-She didn’t want to hurt him, but to be friendly, even when a small part of her was glad to see him, seemed completely unaccessible to her.
+She didn’t want to hurt him, but to be friendly, even when a small part of her was glad to see him, seemed entirely inaccessible to her.

 “You missed your appointment with the sketch artist,” he said.
 “I called several times this morning but was unable to get through.”
-He stood a foot from her, his officer’s cap off and held at his middle.
-He focused his gaze on her, as if his search of her room had found her to be the only questionable piece, the item that most needed to be watched.
+He stood a foot from her, his officer’s cap off, and held at his middle.
+He focused his gaze on her, as if his search of her room had found her to be the only questionable item.

 She vaguely remembered unplugging the phone line from the wall jack.
 Most of last night and early this morning was a haze.
 “What time is it?” she said, not sure she wanted to know.
 To know would only make her feel worse—reinforce her utter failure as a friend.